-The Board of Directors based on the recommendation of the Audit Committee have recommended re-appointment of M/s.
-Deloitte Haskins and Sells (Firm Reg.No 008072S) Chartered Accountants as Statutory Auditors of the Company, for the second term of five (5) consecutive years from the conclusion of 26th Annual General Meeting till the conclusion of 31st Annual General Meeting of the Company.
-The Resolution seeking re-appointment and remuneration payable to Statutory Auditors in connection with the audit of the accounts of the Company has been included in the Notice convening the 26th Annual General Meeting.

-The Auditors' Report for Financial Year ended 31st March 2020 does not contain any qualification, reservation or adverse remark.
-The Auditors' Report is enclosed with the financial statements in the Annual Report the same is self-explanatory.
+M/s Deloitte Haskins and Sells (Firm Reg.
+No 008072S) Chartered Accountants, were appointed as the Statutory Auditors of the Company in the 26th Annual General Meeting for the period of five years and to hold office till the conclusion of 31st Annual General Meeting of the Company.
+The Auditors' Report for Financial Year ended 31st March 2021 does not contain any qualification, reservation or adverse remark.
+Hence, there is no requirement for the Board to provide any explanation or comment on the same.
+The Auditors' Report is enclosed with the financial statements in the Annual Report, the same is self-explanatory.